 - Will be great for taking images of planets due to the narrower focal ratio

 - Does not come with a mount

 This is the second highest astrophotography based scope by Explore Scientific just trailing behind the ED152, which I might add is in the region of $6k to purchase.

-This system however is “cheaper” and will set you back $1.3k – $2k so it’s a fair bit more affordable than the ED152 but still a pricey bit of kit.
+This device however is “cheaper” and will set you back $1.3k – $2k so it’s a fair bit more affordable than the ED152 but still a pricey bit of kit.
 The ED127 is a apochromatic refractor telescope meaning it’s designed in a way to reduce chromatic aberration, that is very much a problem most refractor telescopes face.

 Moreover, as I’ve mentioned above a few times, refractor scopes also have the benefits of being sturdy devices that require minimal maintenance and tweaking for appropriate collimation.
 They can also act as spotting scopes per say, which isn’t the case with reflector devices.